 We also support a variety of STEM events to give all students access to employers involved in Science, Technology, Engineering and Maths.

-In Corsham 6th Form, students follow a comprehensive careers programme during core lessons which includes visiting speakers from universities, Higher Apprenticeships programmes, gap years, volunteering and much more.
+In Corsham6th, students follow a comprehensive careers programme during core lessons which includes visiting speakers from universities, higher apprenticeship programmes, and more.
+Some topics may include opportunities and routes after school, gap years, volunteering, finance, networking and much more.

 Could you help inspire the next generation?

 If you have skills or expertise which you could share with our students please contact us.
-We are always looking for volunteers to speak in assemblies, deliver small group talks, speak at careers fairs or run practice interview sessions.
-If you think you can help, please contact Sarah Dustan our Careers Lead.
+We are always looking for volunteers to speak in assemblies, deliver small group talks, join our careers fairs, or run practice interview sessions.

-Other training and education providers are very welcome to speak to our students at key transition points (Y9, Y11, Y12 and Y13) so that the students are furnished with information about a full range of options available to them in the next stages of their education and/or training.
-If you are interested in finding out more about how you can access our students please see the Provider Access Statement.
+We encourage other training and education providers to engage with our students at key transition stages (Y9, Y11, Y12, and Y13) so that students are furnished with information about a full range of options available to them in the next stages of their education and/or training.
+If you are interested in find out more about how you can access our students please see the Provider Access Policy.